munibshah/munibshah.github.io/_posts/2023-07-23-Span-and-Traces.markdown

 ---
 layout: post
-title: "Span vs Traces: Understanding Observability With a Car Journey Analogy"
+title: "Span vs Traces: with a Car Analogy"
 date: 2023-07-23 14:37:19 -0700
 categories: Observability
 ---

-# Span vs Traces: Understanding Observability With a Car Journey Analogy
+# Span vs Traces: with a Car Analogy

 Hi there!
 Let's delve into two crucial concepts in the world of observability: Span and Traces.
 If you've been finding it difficult to wrap your head around these terms, you're not alone!
 To make it more relatable, we'll use a car journey as an analogy.
 Let's get started!